Cees Lok: Jong Twente

 After turning down a job as head coach of Wisła Kraków, he began working as the head coach of the second team of Twente, Jong Twente, from the 2007–08 season.
 On 5 May 2008, Lok won the championship of the Beloften Eredivisie with Jong Twente.
 Two rounds before the end of the competition, his team could not be overtaken by the pursuing Jong Ajax.
 As a result, in the 2008–09 season, his team qualified for the KNVB Cup tournament.

 Technical manager and analyst

 In the summer of 2009, Lok left his position as coach of Jong Twente and succeeded Mohammed Allach as technical manager at the club.
 In this capacity, he worked with managers Steve McClaren, Michel Preud'homme and Co Adriaanse.
 Twente became Eredivisie champions for the first time in club history in 2010, with Lok active as technical manager.

 In March 2015, Lok left Twente and started One Goal Sportmanagament with Jan Streuer, former Shakhtar Donetsk chief scout.

-In July 2019, Ronald Koeman, as the Netherlands national team head coach, added Cees Lok to his staff as chief analyst/scout to analyse players and teams for the upcoming UEFA Euro 2020.
+In July 2019, Ronald Koeman, as the Netherlands national team head coach, added Lok to his staff as chief analyst/scout to analyse players and teams for the upcoming UEFA Euro 2020.